jesimone57/movieproject/README.md

 ## Overview
 To create a golden age of hollywood movie explorer web application I relied upon the prodigious power of both ChatGPT and Google Gemini to research and produce the data including the following:
 * one or more lists of noteworthy actors during this time-frame.
-I started with a list of 100, then expanded to 125 and finally a list of 200 to draw from.
+I started with a list of 100, then expanded to 200 and finally a list of over 300 to draw from.
 * for each early decade and later each year, I asked the AI to create the definitive list of great movies.
 What defines "great"?
 For great I used movies that won or were nominated for academy awards, iconic and legendary actors, etc.
 * for each actor on the list, I asked AI to create their best movie filmographies - their best, award-winning roles and performances.
-Obviously "great" for movies and actors may be subjectlively interpretted by different movie fans, so we have to contend ourselves with what the AI was able to "dig-up" or discover.
+Obviously "great" for movies and actors may be subjectively interpreted by different movie fans, so we have to contend ourselves with what the AI was able to "dig-up" or discover.
 All this data is included in the main project folder either in the root folder of the src/main/resources folder.

 ## Limitations